Jump to content

 WARNING: if '/dev/sda' refers to some other storage device, running the following commands unchanged will destroy data on that device, so always remember to substitute the correct device name!!!
 The best way to eliminate this danger is to disconnect all unused storage devices on the board before proceeding further.

-Copy the image’s boot loader to the target device, using the Start sector value from Step 4 as the argument for 'count':
+Copy the image’s boot loader to the target device.
+With MBR-partitioned images, we use the Start sector value from Step 4 as the argument for 'count', while with GPT ones we skip the first 64 sectors and correspondingly subtract 64 from 'count', reducing the number of copied sectors by 64:

 Step 6 - Partition the target device